 Ivo Polovineo was appointed Company Secretary of the Company on 31 December 2010.
-Ivo has over 30 years'

-experience in corporate accounting, finance and company secretarial work for a diverse range of companies.
+Ivo has over 30 years' experience in corporate accounting, finance and company secretarial work for a diverse range of companies.
 He has spent the past 20 years in senior management roles in the resources sector including seven years as Company Secretary (and five years as CFO) of Sino Gold Mining Limited (a former ASX 100 company) until December 2009.
-Ivo is currently also a director of Thomson Resources Ltd, Silver City Minerals Ltd and is a Director of ASX listed Eastern Iron Limited.
+Ivo is currently also Company Secretary of Thomson Resources Ltd, Silver City Minerals Ltd and is a Director of Eastern Iron Limited.

-Principle activities
+Principal activities